jitendrabhalothia/jucr/README.md

 ## ✅ Overview

-This repository aims to provisions a fully automated Amazon EKS environment using raw Terraform resources.
+This repository provisions a fully automated Amazon EKS environment using only raw Terraform resources (no community modules).
+It supports local testing on Minikube with a parallel observability stack.:
-It strictly avoids community modules and includes:

 - VPC with 3 AZs, public and private subnets
 - EKS Cluster and Node Groups
 - IAM roles, OIDC, and IRSA
 - Observability Stack: Prometheus, Grafana, Loki, Promtail, Cluster Autoscaler
-- Works on both EKS and Minikube for local testing
+- Separate testing module for Minikube observability stack

 ### Terraform EKS Architecture